 Give the XML file a suitable name (e.g. Win8.1Pro_AutoWipe_User1_max.xml.
 (MBR systems only).

-For a FAT32 Windows Install .imgPTN file, switch to the .imgPTN file's CSM menu and then quit (F10) or remove the USB drive - then re-insert the E2B drive and copy the XML file to the root of the image partition (not the E2B partition which contains the \_ISO folder!) and name it \AutoUnattend.xml.
-(MBR and UEFI systems)
+For a FAT32 Windows Install .imgPTNfile, switch to the .imgPTN file's CSM menu and then quit (F10) or use SWITCH_E2B.exe.
+Then copy the XML file to the root of the image partition (not the E2B partition which contains the \_ISO folder!) and name it \AutoUnattend.xml.

-For a FAT32 Windows Install .imgPTN file, switch to the .imgPTN file's CSM menu and then quit (F10) or remove the USB drive - then re-insert the E2B drive, mount the \Sources\boot.wim image #2 file using GImageX and copy the XML file to the mounted folder and name it \AutoUnattend.xml.
-See here for more information.
-(MBR and UEFI systems).
 WARNING: If you UEFI-boot and the XML file auto-partitions the target drive, then any system that you boot to will automatically get it's hard disk wiped!
 Take care when UEFI-booting from the USB drive in this state!
-If you boot to it on your office system, it will wipe the hard disk!
+If you boot to it on your office system, it will wipe the hard disk! .imgPTN + Windows 10 only - recent Windows 10 versions will use a \AutoUnattend.xml file if the root of the FAT32 .imgPTN image.
+So simply copy the AutoUnattend.xml file to the root of the E2B drive after the .imgPTN image has been 'switched' in.

 WARNING: If the XML file installs to Drive 0, then do not use it with a Virtual Machine (e.g. Virtual Box) unless the target virtual disk is Drive 0.
-If the E2B USB drive is drive 0 then it will be wiped!
+If the E2B USB drive is drive 0 it will be wiped!
 You must use the Fixed-Disk #2 method but also modify the DiskID value inside the XML file before use.
 See here for more information.

 Use 'CHOOSE_DISK (no wipe).diskcfg' as a disk config file if you don't want any disks to be wiped and formatted automatically.